-Parkfoot wants all its staff to be well-nourished and able to undertake the sometimes demanding physical work required in our store.
-We offer all staff members a paid 20 minute break in a shift of over 6 hours.
+Parkfoot wants all its staff to be well-nourished and well-hydrated and able to undertake the sometimes demanding physical work required in our store.
+We offer all adult staff members a paid 20 minute break in a shift of over 6 hours.
 Employees under 18 get a paid 30 minute break in a shift of over 4.5 hours.

 A staff kitchen is provided next to the main office with table, chairs, toilet, sink, tea and coffee making facilities, fridge, microwave and bins.
 This is where breaks should be taken if possible.

 No member of the public nor visitor nor supplier should see staff eating in work areas.
 There are some designated areas, out of sight of customers, where drink and small food items can be placed and consumed in brief moments when working.
 No drinks or food can be kept behind the tills.
 Please do not eat outside where customers can see you.

 Breaks can be taken off-site but you must be back at your post in 20 minutes.